 LDA’s Specific Learning Disability Evaluation Principles and Standards serve as a guide to the best practices for the evaluation and identification of specific learning disabilities.

 LDA has 35+ state affiliates that are made up of volunteers eager to connect individuals with learning disabilities and their families to resources that are close to home.

 We are committed to advocating for and protecting the rights of all individuals with learning disabilities.
 We use the latest research to inform federal and state policies affecting individuals with learning disabilities.

 History of LDA

 In 1963, a resourceful group of parents convened a conference in Chicago entitled “Exploration into the Problems of the Perceptually Handicapped Child.”
 The professionals that participated and these parents shared a common concern: the recognition of the dire need for services for their children, services that did not exist.
 During the months that followed, many preliminary details towards formation of a national organization were worked out.
-With a core of volunteers agreeing to become its nucleus, the Association for Children with Learning Disabilities (ACLD) was created and incorporated in January, 1964.
+With a core of volunteers agreeing to become its nucleus, the Association for Children with Learning Disabilities (ACLD), now known as The Learning Disabilities Association of America, was created and incorporated in January, 1964.